-The Edwin Ginn Library (Ginn) is one of six libraries at Tufts.
+The Edwin Ginn Library (Ginn) is one of seven libraries at Tufts.
 The libraries all work collaboratively to provide students with access to the print and digital resources.
 Our partnership with the other libraries enables us to provide even more access to databases, journals, books, and skill building opportunities.
-For information on Ginn and Tufts-wide library collections, policies, and services, please visit http://ginnlibrary.tufts.edu/.
+Our resources can be used in person at one of the Tufts libraries or from off campus.
+For information on Ginn and Tufts-wide library collections, policies, and services, visit http://ginnlibrary.tufts.edu/.